denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

     MethodHandle mh = LINKER.downcallHandle(symbol, f);
 ```

-* create a flat array containing both named args and varargs:
+* create a flat array containing both named args and varargs followed one by another:
 ```java
     Object[] allArgs = new Object[nNamedArgs + unnamedArgs.length];
     System.arraycopy(args, 0, allArgs, 0, nNamedArgs);
     System.arraycopy(unnamedArgs, 0, allArgs, nNamedArgs, unnamedArgs.length);
 ```

-* make a method handle accept **Object[]** of a fixed size, then perform an invocation of a native function with flattened args.
+* configure a method handle to accept **Object[]** of a fixed size, then perform an invocation of a native function with an array of args.
 ```java
     return mh.asSpreader(Object[].class, argsCount).invoke(allArgs);
 ```

-The whole idea is to hijack an invocation to a native method through its method handle in order build a derived
+The whole idea is to hijack an invocation to a native method through its method handle in order to build a desired
 version of the original function description based on the given varargs.

 Note: **VarargsInvoker** implementation available in Appendix 2.

 ## Using **VarargsInvoker**

-Finally, we are at THAT moment when we can finally can use the **VarargsInvoker**!
+Finally, we are at THAT moment when we can finally use the **VarargsInvoker**!
-I'll skip a part where we create a linker, symbol lookups and so on (they remain the same from Part 1),
+I'll skip a part where we create a linker, symbol lookups, and so on (they remain the same from Part 1),
-but still there are two topics to cover:
+but still, there are two topics to cover:
 * memory segments and addresses allocation;
 * invocation;